 You are required to submit two reflection pieces during your placement.
-These reflections need to be read and assessed by your Social Work Field Educator/Supervisor, who will provide feedback and comment on this reflection.
-UQ requires a copy of the assessment signed or commented upon to demonstrate this has been reviewed by your supervisor and is of a passable standard.
-Then the signed copy must be uploaded to Turnitin.
-If your supervisor provides feedback that a reflection piece is not of a passable standard, the student may be given feedback and an opportunity to make some changes and resubmit.
+These reflections need to be read by your social work field educator/supervisor, who will provide feedback and comment on this reflection.
+UQ asks that the student's supervisor sign and/or provide written comment on each reflection to demonstrate this has been reviewed and is of a passable standard.
+The signed copy is then uploaded to turnitin.
+If your supervisor provides feedback that a reflection piece is not of a passable standard, the student may be asked to make some changes and resubmit.

-These Reflection pieces of assessment are an opportunity to demonstrate your reflective practice -
+These Reflection pieces are an opportunity to demonstrate your reflective practice -